kartick1402/Cyber-Security-Project/README.md

 <h1 align="center">Resources used</h1>

-For few images have referred to the material given by Mentors in the Cohort and few are taken from the google.
+For few images and few textual content, have referred to the material given by Mentors in the Cohort and few are taken from the google.

 The logos are used from vectorlogo